solomonshalom/Bublr/README.md

 ## Disclaimer

 The Abyss is a platform for personal expression.
 While we respect freedom of speech, we do not endorse or condone any harmful, offensive, or inappropriate content shared within The Abyss.
 Users are solely responsible for their submissions.
-Though, if any posts are against the values of The Abyss or it's partners, we will remove it without any further notice to keep you and the community safe!
+Though, if any posts are against the values of The Abyss or its partners, we will remove them without any further notice to keep you and the community safe!

 ---